TestCentric/TestCentric.Home/TestCentricEngine.md

 The question of timing is important.
 TestCentric GUI 1.0 has been released using the NUnit engine with minor modifications.
 So, essentially, we already have our own engine.
 For subsequent releases, I think we are likely to deviate further.
 That said, if we are able to make some changes in the NUnit engine before splitting off completely, we'll be able to retain a greater degree of compatibility.

+One consideration, not mentioned above, is that the TestCentric engine, in it's initial release, will be able to make changes, which would be breaking if made in the NUnit engine itself.
+This seems very important in terms of being able to move ahead quickly.
+Of course, once the engine is released - or at least once it is released as a separate package - changing it will require the usual level of care to avoid breaking existing usage.

 ## TestCentric Engine

 The following is just a sketch of the changes we will need to make to the existing NUnit engine.
 Details will come, as usual, as we implement it.